 Brief: The A-10 "Warthog" is a specialized CAS aircraft tasked with interdiction, Forward Air Controller-Airborne (FAC-A), CSAR, and Strike Control & Reconnaissance.
 It combines a heavy, diverse weapons load with low-level maneuverability, a large combat radius, and long loiter time.
 The A-10 is capable of carrying up to 16,000 lb of ordnance in addition to its 30 mm cannon which can destroy heavy armor while the pilot is protected by a titanium-armored cockpit.
 The prototype YA-10A first flew on May 10, 1972, winning USAF's A-X competition for a new attack aircraft.
 The A-10A development aircraft first flew on Feb.
 15, 1975, and A-10As were delivered between October 1975 and March 1984.
 USAF declared A-10A IOC in October 1977.
 The fleet was modernized under the Precision Engagement Program, resulting in the A-10C which first flew at Eglin in 2005.
-The A-10C adds color cockpit MFDs, a Helmet Mounted Cueing System (HMCS), Handson Throttle and Stick, digital stores management, improved fire-control, GPS-guided weapons, Litening/Sniper pods, advanced data links, and integrated sensors.
+The A-10C adds color cockpit MFDs, a Helmet Mounted Cueing System (HMCS), Hands-on-Throttle and Stick, digital stores management, improved fire-control, GPS-guided weapons, Litening/Sniper pods, advanced data links, and integrated sensors.
 The A-10C debuted in combat during Iraqi Freedom in 2007.
 With NVGs and targeting pods, the A-10C can operate under ceilings as low as 1,000 ft including at night.
 The Operational Flight Program (OFP) continuously updates the A-10's systems and software, and following current OFP Suite 11 the program will shift to more frequent rolling software upgrades.
-USAF did not request FY24 modernization funding, though FY23 supported replacing primary cockpit instruments with a high-resolution digital glass display, adding directional audio threat cueing, modernizing ARC-210 UHF/VHF comms, adding Ethernet, integrating Small Diameter Bomb I, and transition to Onboard Oxygen Generation Systems (OBOGS).
-Re-winging is key to the aircraft's longevity and extends airframe life to at least 10,000 hours.
-A total of 173 aircraft received new wingsets prior to modifications recommencing in 2022, and all remaining aircraft will be re-winged through FY26.
-Congress lifted its ban on A-10 divestitures in FY23, allowing the service to cut the Indiana ANG's 21 aircraft.
-The ANG announced Idaho's 124th Fighter Wing will follow suit in early 2027, and USAF plans to continue retirements in FY24.
-ACC plans to eliminate 42 A-10s from Davis-Monthan and Moody, eventually reducing the fleet to 218 upgraded aircraft which will fly through 2030 or beyond.
-USAF surged A-10 deployments to CENTCOM following Hamas terrorist attacks on Israel in October 2023, with units from Davis-Monthan augmenting aircraft deployed from Moody through the end of the year.
+USAF has not requested modernization funding since FY23 but continues to install high-resolution digital glass primary cockpit instruments, add directional audio threat cueing, modernize UHF/VHF comms, add Ethernet, integrate Small Diameter Bomb I, and transition to Onboard Oxygen Generation Systems (OBOGS).
+USAF began divesting the fleet in 2023 and plans to cut an additional 56 aircraft in FY25.
+A rewinging completed in 2024 extends the remaining airframes to 10,000 hours.
+PACAF plans to remove A-10s from Osan, ending overseas basing, while Davis-Monthan and Moody continue to retire their fleets.
+Both the Indiana ANG's 122nd Fighter Wing and Maryland's 175th Fighter Wing plan to end A-10 operations in FY25, changing to F-16 and cyber operations respectively.
+USAF plans to continue operating a dwindling fleet through 2028.